GIScience/hot-tm-critical-numbers/readme.md

 - `-b`: option tells gunicorn where to listen for requests
 - `-w`: option configures how many workers gunicorn will run
-- `-t`: timeout = 300s.
+- `-t`: option to set timeout.
+Should be set to 300s.
 Has to be configured in ngix also.
 - `name_of_app_to_run:app`